VldMrgnn/starfx-store/README.md

 ## About This Project

 This app is your go-to place for dabbling with and unraveling the functionalities of Starfx in a fun way.
 It’s not a comprehensive guide; it’s more of a playful corner to explore and perhaps, grasp a thing or two about how Starfx works.
+You can check this app on codesandbox [here](https://codesandbox.io/p/github/VldMrgnn/starfx-store).

 ## Overview